Back to Reality - Part 2

 Day two saw us heading for the beach and exposing our pale pasty skin for some much needed sun.
 We stopped off at 5 Brothers Grocery, a family run corner shop to pick up some Cuban sandwiches for lunch at the beach.
 Roast pork, ham, Swiss cheese, pickles and a dollop of mustard and mayonnaise squished into two thick slices of Cuban bread.
 Just what you need after a swim in the crystal blue waters of the Gulf of Mexico.

-7 Fish, a funky little seafood restaurant which we've been to before.
+Dinner was at 7 Fish, a funky little seafood restaurant which we've been to before.
 My appetiser of grouper with avocado sushi was delicious, as were John's fish cakes.
 Main courses were scallops, succulent with peas and mash; and curried grouper over rice.
 The food was so good there that we, or rather I, had to have dessert - yummy cheesecake with raspberries.
 We thought our first meal there last year was nicer, maybe because the element of surprise was gone.
 But still, overall it was a great meal.

 After a morning swim on day three, we cycled to B.O's Fish Wagon, a shack (literally) with outdoor seating near the touristy Mallory Square.
 Their fish sandwiches have been voted the best in Key West and it's easy to understand why.
 Tender pieces of grilled or fried mahi mahi, lettuce, tomato on Cuban bread with their home-made Key Lime sauce.
 John had the grilled (his attempt at being healthy!) and I had the fried.
 The fish was melt-in-the-mouth tender, I'm drooling just thinking about it.